The PM Status Report Template That Saved Me 3 Hours Every Week

 - RAG with teeth.
 Red/Amber/Green status means nothing if everything is always green.
 The report earns trust when it shows yellow early, with a mitigation plan, before it becomes red.

-The 4 formats PMs actually need
+The 4 formats every PM needs

 1. The Executive Summary

-At a global tech platform, I used this format for monthly steering committee updates across a portfolio of programs.
+At a global tech platform I used this format for monthly steering committee updates across a portfolio of programs.
 The rule: if a busy executive can't extract the key message in 30 seconds, the report failed.

 2. The Detailed Workstream Report

-When I ran supply chain programs at an aerospace company, this was the report the engineering leads actually read line by line.
+When I ran supply chain programs at an aerospace company, this was the report the engineering leads read line by line.
 They didn't want my summary.
 They wanted to know if their dependency on the avionics team was going to slip.

 3. The Risk-Focused Report